 We held our first workshop on March 14-15, 2019.
 It focused on clinical effectiveness research, which compares different prevention strategies or different treatments.
 We taught journalists to better understand research design, data analysis, and data interpretation, including the types of questions journalists should be asking when reporting on health research.
 Find more information here.

-We also developed a webinar which is based on one of the most well-received presentations of our March 2019 workshop.
+We also developed a brief webinar that is based on one of the most well-received presentations of our March 2019 workshop.
 It designed for researchers who want to better communicate in an interesting and understandable way with journalists (and the public).
+Watch it below.